Fighting Against the Forest Sale

 For now, the tree sitters will continue to protest the sale, hoping that more politicians and powerful players will speak up against the harvesting of old growth forests.

-“I think we will be out here until the timber industry and in turn, the Forest Service, knows that whoever buys the sale is buying our resistance for the foreseeable future, because there is no way that our community is going to let these forests be clearcut,” Wren says.
+“I think we will be out here until the timber industry and in turn, the Forest Service knows that whoever buys the sale is buying our resistance for the foreseeable future because there is no way that our community is going to let these forests be clearcut,” Wren says.